nadiarichards/ETL-Project/README.md

 # ETL-Project

+### Languages and Technologies used:
+Python (Pandas, Numpy libraries)
+Jupyter Notebook
+SQL Alchemy for connecting to PostreSQL
+PG Admin
+PostreSQL

 For our ETL-Project (Extract, Transform, and Load), we chose to analyze various datasets about movies.
 Luckily, much data is available on the topic, and we ended up choosing 5 datasets in total.
 These include:
 1. IMBD Data – Data from an IMBD dataset that includes fields including movie title, year, genre, duration (length), director, description, average vote, number of reviews from users, and number of reviews from critics.
 We selected this dataset as the review columns could be interesting in analysis.
 2. Netflix Data – Data from a Netflix dataset that includes, movie title, director, actors, year, rating, duration (length), description.
 We chose this data set for the details including the description, which could be valuable for a scraping analysis.